The name of this organization shall be “DC Retirees’ Club.”

 The Board of Directors shall meet periodically at a time and location determined by the President.
 A majority of the Board Members must be present to conduct official business.

 Committees are formed as needed with Board approval.

-The by-laws will be reviewed each year by the Board of Directors.
+The by-laws shall be reviewed each year by the Board of Directors.
 The by-laws can be amended by a majority vote of the Board members

 By-laws reviewed, revised, and accepted by the Board, May 3rd, 2022.